Reduce Your Property Tax with a Residential Exemption

 Do you own your primary residence in the Boston area?
 Be sure you’re not overypaying your property tax.

 If you own the property you live in as your primary residence, you may qualify for a residential tax exemption, which will automatically reduce your property tax each year.
+You may seek assistance from 1031 Specialists.

 For fiscal year 2017, Boston’s city council voted to increase its exemption to the state’s maximum of 35%.
 (This translates to $500 more than the previous year’s amount.)
 Somerville also offers 35% tax exemption.